Tours and activities

 4. Cacao tasting at the Choco Museum

-At the Choco Museum in San Diego, you get to taste goodies while learning all about the history of cocoa.Totally “into chocolate”?
+At the Choco Museum in San Diego, you get to taste a lot while learning all about the history of cocoa.Totally “into chocolate”?
 Then order a Mojito de chocolate or sign up for the “Bean to Bar” chocolate workshop.

 5. Grabbing a free museum

 Museo Del Oro Zenú (gold museum), Casa Museo Rafael Núñez and Casa Museo Arte y Cultura are within walking distance of each other in the historic center.
-The gold museum focuses on the history of the Native American Zenú community.
+The gold museum focuses on the history of the Indian Zenú community.

 6. Trying out Cartagena's street food

-From Cartagena’s specialty, the arepa de huevo (arepa with egg) to dedito’s de queso (cheese fingers); there is plenty of choice at the street food stalls.
-The best way to try out the street food is with a
+From Cartagena’s specialty, the arepa de huevo (arepa with egg) to dedito’s de queso (cheese fingers); there is a lot to choose from at the street food stalls.
+The best way to try out the street food is with a street food tour.
+The guide will take you to the city’s best stalls.
+Want to know more about local food and drinks?
+Then check out Cartagena Culinary

 7. Wandering around the tunnels of Castillo San Felipe de Barajas